vartanshad/vartanshad.github.io/_posts/2020-11-20-learning_constrained_agents.md

 Behavioral Learning-Constrained Agents
 ------------

 We might prefer a different approach.
 The above model might become intractable, since it involves us finding a fixed point when we are dealing with large strategy spaces (spaces over distributions!)
 We might also not need it that future student does the kind of complicated equilibrium inference that they do in the multiself approach.
-They might have to simply 'do' with the memory that they have internalized, engaging their Type 1 cognition systems.
+They might have to simply 'do' with the memory that they have internalized, engaging their [System 1 cognition](https://books.google.ca/books?id=ZuKTvERuPG8C&redir_esc=y).

+In that sense, future student might be *mechanical*.
+So we posit the following.
+An agent